 The tests were performed once a minute over a period of two months, October 15 – December 15.
-We used the Pingdom site monitoring service (of course), performing tests from multiple locations in North America and Europe.
+We used the Pingdom website availability monitoring service (of course), performing tests from multiple locations in North America and Europe.

 - The reliability winner(s).
 The winner was without a doubt Google’s Blogger.
 The Blogger blogs didn’t have any downtime whatsoever during the two months we monitored them, followed by WordPress.com which had very little downtime.
 Typepad deserves an honorable mention here as well.
 Posterous had somewhat mixed results, but overall receives a passing grade.
 Tumblr was the only service in the test that truly failed.